 Weeks 3–4 (transition): Two HIIT sessions per week.
 Progress to 1:1 ratio (30s work / 30s rest).
 Target 80–85% maximum heart rate during work intervals.

-RazFit’s session library was designed around the HIIT efficiency principle demonstrated by Gillen et al. (2016, PMID 27115137): structured 10–15 minute sessions that produce cardiovascular adaptation equivalent to longer steady-state training.
+RazFit’s session library was designed around the HIIT efficiency principle demonstrated by Gillen et al. (2016, PMID 27115137): structured sessions of 1 to 10 minutes that produce cardiovascular adaptation equivalent to longer steady-state training.
 The app tracks heart rate zones per session, showing time spent in each intensity band to verify that HIIT sessions are achieving the vigorous-intensity cardiovascular stimulus that drives VO2max improvement.
+This zone-tracking capability addresses one of the most common HIIT cardio errors: performing intervals at moderate intensity and assuming the cardiovascular benefit is equivalent to genuinely vigorous training.

-AI trainer Lyssa leads the cardio-dominant HIIT circuits with pacing guidance calibrated to maintain the 75–85% maximum heart rate range that produces the cardiovascular adaptations documented across the research literature.
-Orion leads strength-dominant sessions for days when muscular training stimulus is the primary objective.
+AI trainer Lyssa leads the cardio-dominant HIIT circuits with pacing guidance calibrated to maintain the 75-85% maximum heart rate range that produces the cardiovascular adaptations documented across the research literature.
+Lyssa’s pacing cues adjust in real time based on your performance data, increasing tempo targets when your heart rate response indicates the current workload is no longer reaching the vigorous threshold.
+Orion leads strength-dominant sessions for days when muscular training stimulus is the primary objective, providing the combined-format weekly structure that the ACSM (Garber et al., 2011, PMID 21694556) supports for comprehensive fitness development.